bmjoy/A-Cool-FPS/.github/ISSUE_TEMPLATE/exception.md

 ---
-name: Bug Report
+name: Exception
-about: Report a bug
+about: Report fatal, warn, or unsafe exceptions here.

 ---